natura-cosmeticos/eslint-config-natura/README.md

 }
 ```

-With the Natura ESLint config you don't need the airbnb-base, because the airbnb-base is already included.
+Airbnb-base is already included, no need to add it.

 ## How to contribute

-You can contribute submitting pull requests.
+You can contribute submitting [pull requests](https://github.com/natura-cosmeticos/eslint-config-natura/pulls).

 ### Setup

-Run `yarn install`.
+Run `yarn install` or if your use npm `npm install`.